sp9324/Caretaker/README.md

 uses cos(theta)*shortest distance, where theta is vertical offset angle (camera to forehead). -> geometrical correction

+yaw, nose left or right about an axis running up and down; pitch, nose up or down about an axis running from wing to wing

 **FUTURE TASKS**
 1. tighter accuracy, build a small JSON registry that maps camera model + resolution → f_px.
 At app start, read the camera name (e.g., “FaceTime HD Camera (Built-in)”) and resolution, look up f_px.
 If unknown, fall back to Option A. You (as the developer) do this once per popular laptop model; users don’t calibrate.